Visperi/GlasnostBot/README.md

 Non-exhaustive list of features still needed for stable support:

 - Support messages over length of 2000 characters
-- Support replies to old messages by replying them directly
 - Support attachments in messages
-    - In edited messages support attachment deletion
+    - In edited messages support attachment deletion(?)

 ## Running the bot